lucilands/CLog/README.md

 There are two ways for setting the format.
 You can eiter set the ```clog_fmt``` variable to the format string you want, or, you can let the ```clog_set_fmt(fmt)``` macro do that for you.

 The logger comes with an example format string already implemented:

+If you dont want too use timestamps in your project, even when the library supports it, you can define the ```CLOG_NO_TIME``` macros.
+This will disable all timestamp functionality from the library
 ```c
 "%t: %f:%l -> %c[%L]%r: %m"
 ```